Akord-com/akord-react-bootstrap/README.md

 To work with cryptography and encryption, your Akord application will need to be configured to use the required NPM modules and polyfills.

-To help you get started with this as quickly as possible, we released this repo, Akord Bootstrap.
+To help you get started as quickly as possible, we've released this repo, Akord Bootstrap.

 ## Building an App